KajtekWisniewski/mlObesityLevelsApp/README.md

 Simple web app for detecting obesity levels with the use of react, next.js, javascript and python

-and in the futurefuture: .NET, typescript, sql based relational database

 # Dataset:

 - https://www.kaggle.com/datasets/fatemehmehrparvar/obesity-levels